taskforceheadbanger/Arma3-Server-Administration/README.md

 The second thing you should do as a server admin is make your server and its players into its own faction so you can use it as a part of the editor, and Zeus.
 This saves SO MUCH TIME. <a href="scripts/orbat-building">__ORBAT-Creator-Setup__</a>

 As of right now, my scripts are too massive for this setup.
 I have one suggestion and a bit of script with it.
+Learn to use the Wiki for writing your own code.
+Lots of mods are poorly written.
+But to get you started as a newfound admin of a brand new arma server...
+I left some things for you @ <a href="scripts/">Scripts</a>
 __ __

 > C0M1NG S00N: